jlinpw/test-benchmark-action/README.md

 jobs:
   test-pw-workflow:
     runs-on: ubuntu-latest
-    name: test-pw-workflow-beluga
+    name: test-pw-workflow-cloud
     steps:
-      - name: run-workflow-beluga
+      - name: run-workflow-cloud
-        id: run-beluga
+        id: run-cloud
         uses: parallelworks/test-workflow-action@v5
         with:
-          pw-user-host: 'beluga.parallel.works'
+          pw-user-host: 'cloud.parallel.works'
-          pw-api-key: ${{ secrets.ALVAROVIDALTO_BELUGA_API_KEY }}
+          pw-api-key: ${{ secrets.PW_API_KEY }}
-          pw-user: 'alvarovidalto'
+          pw-user: 'jlin'
-          resource-pool-names: 'gcpslurmv2'
+          resource-pool-name: 'gcpslurmv2'
+          resource-pool-tpe: 'gclusterv2'
-          workflow-name: 'singlecluster_parsl_demo'
+          workflow-name: 'test'
-          workflow-parameters: '{"name": "PW_USER"}'
+          workflow-parameters: '{"command": "hostname", "resource_1": {"type": "computeResource", "id": "6489decae2199bee7eaf7a7f"}, "startCmd": "001_single_resource_command/main.sh"}'
 ```

-The last five lines of this example of `.github/workflows/main.yaml` are the 5 essential inputs to running any
+The last five lines of this example of `.github/workflows/main.yaml` are the 6 essential inputs to running any
 PW workflow via the PW API.
 These inputs will vary depending on the host (e.g. `cloud.parallel.works`), the user's
-credentials (API key and username), the resource to run the workflow on, and the workflow itself (`workflow-name`
+credentials (API key and username), the resource name and type to be created, and the workflow itself (`workflow-name`
-and `workflow-parameters`); as such all 5 of these lines need to be specific to a particular workflow and are
+and `workflow-parameters`); as such all 6 of these lines need to be specific to a particular workflow and are
 defined in the **workflow repository** and not in the "action repository" (here).

 ### Notes: